PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

 Saving account: 123 Name: Fred Smith Result: 3
 ```

 That's way better.
-It's probably a safe bet that the background thread is going to launch and the broker call is going to start executing before anyone could ever get their hand off the mouse start typing into any of the TextFields.
+It's probably a safe bet that the background thread is going to launch and the broker call is going to start executing before anyone could ever get their hand off the mouse and start typing into any of the `TextFields`.
 That being said, this is something that you might want to look out for in a real application.

 But it's still disturbing that you could click on that Button three times before it finished processing.
 That's something that we should deal with.

 ## Task Completion

-One of the things that makes Task better than just a Runnable is that it fires an Event on completion.
-You can set up an EventHandler (which will run on the FXAT, as all EventHandlers do) to catch that Event and do something with your GUI.
+One of the things that makes `Task` better than just a `Runnable` is that it fires an `Event` on completion.
+You can set up an `EventHandler` (which will run on the FXAT, as all `EventHandlers` do) to catch that `Event` and do something with your GUI.

 Generally, the process is like this:

-1. Put the GUI in the state that you want it while the Task runs.
+1. Put the GUI in the state that you want it while the `Task` runs.
-1. Execute the Task.
+1. Execute the `Task`.
-1. Put the GUI back into its "normal" state when the Task completes.
+1. Put the GUI back into its "normal" state when the `Task` completes.

-The first and last steps are performed on the FXAT, the Task executes on the background thread.
+The first and last steps are performed on the FXAT, the `Task` executes on the background thread.

 There's just one problem, though.
-The GUI stuff is the property of the View, and the Task is part of the Controller.
+The GUI stuff is the property of the View, and the `Task` is part of the Controller.
 How do you handle this?

-The first thing we're going to do is change our saveHandler from a Runnable to a Consumer<Runnable>.
-Then we're going to have our Controller execute that Runnable passed through the Consumer in the Task completion EventHandler.
+The first thing we're going to do is change our `saveHandler` from a `Runnable` to a `Consumer<Runnable>`.
+Then we're going to have our Controller execute that `Runnable` passed through the `Consumer` in the `Task` completion `EventHandler`.
 It's more complicated to explain than it is to just see the code:

 ``` java
 private void saveCustomer(Runnable postTaskGuiActions) {